saicumbulam/System-Design/ddis/transactions.md

 * It provides full serializability at only a small performance penalty compared to snapshot isolation.
 * The main idea here is that instead of holding locks on transactions, it allows transactions to continue to execute as normal until the stage where the transaction is about to commit, when it then decides whether the transaction executed in a serializable manner.
 This approach is known as an **optimistic concurrency control technique**.
+* The optimistic method of concurrency control is based on the assumption that conflicts of database operations are rare and that it is better to let transactions run to completion and only check for conflicts before they commit.
 * Optimistic in this sense means that instead of blocking if something potentially dangerous happens, transactions continue anyway, in the hope that everything will be fine.
 If everything isn't fine, it's only controlled at the time the transactions want to commit, after which it will be aborted. **This approach differs from the pessimistic technique used in Two-phase locking**.
-* Optimistic concurrency control is an old idea, but in the right conditions \(e.g. contention between transactions is not too high and there's enough spare capacity\), they tend to perform better than pessimistic ones.
 * Based on snapshot isolation and obeys the rules that readers don’t block writers, and writers don't block readers.
 The main difference is that SSI adds an algorithm for detecting serialization conflicts among writes and determining which transactions to abort.
+* each transaction moves through the following phases: Read phase, Validation or certification phase, Write phase.

 **Decisions based on an outdated premise**

-With write skew in snapshot isolation, the recurring pattern was this: a transaction reads some data from the database, examines the result of the query and takes some action based on the result of that query.
+A transaction reads some data from the database, examines the result of the query and takes some action based on the result of that query.

 However, the result from the original query may no longer be valid as at the time the transaction commits, because the data may have been modified in the meantime.

 The database has to be able to detect situations in which a transaction may have acted on outdated premise and abort the transaction in that case.
 To do this, there are two cases to consider:

 * Detecting reads of a stale MVCC object version \(uncommitted write occurred before the read\).
 * Detecting writes that affect prior reads \(the write occurs after the read\).

+**Detecting stale MVCC reads**

-Detecting stale MVCC reads Basically, with snapshot isolation, there can be multiple versions of an object.
+Basically, with snapshot isolation, there can be multiple versions of an object.
 When a transaction reads from a consistent snapshot in an MVCC database, it ignores writes that were made by transactions that had not committed at the time the snapshot was taken.

 This means that if Transaction A reads a value when there are uncommitted writes by Transaction B to that value, and transaction B commits before transaction A, then Transaction A may have performed some operations as a result of that earlier read which is no longer valid.

 To prevent this anomaly, a database needs to keep track of transactions which ignore another transaction's writes due to MVCC visibility rules.
 When the transaction that performed the read wants to commit, the database checks whether any of the ignored writes have been committed.

 If so, the transaction must be aborted.

 Some of the reasons why it waits for the transaction to commit, rather than aborting a transaction when a stale read is detected are that:

 * The reading transaction might be a read-only transaction, in which case there's no risk of a write skew.
 The database has no way of knowing whether the transaction will later perform a write.
 * There's no guarantee that the transaction that performed the uncommitted write will actually commit, so the read may not be a stale one at the end.

 SSI avoids unnecessary aborts and thus preserves snapshot isolation's support for long-running reads from a consistent snapshot.

-  Detecting writes that affect prior reads
+**Detecting writes that affect prior reads**

-  The key idea here is to keep track of which values \(for example, track the indexes\) have been read by what transactions.
-When a transaction writes to the database, it looks in the indexes for what other transactions have recently read the data.
+- keep track of which values \(for example, track the indexes\) have been read by what transactions.

+- When a transaction writes to the database, it looks in the indexes for what other transactions have recently read the data.
 It then notifies the transactions that what they read may be out of date.

-**Performance of serializable snapshot isolation**

 **Performance advantages**